 The aircraft market is a fast-changing and complex industry that involves creating, building, selling, and using airplanes for different purposes like commercial flights, military use, and personal aviation.
 In 2023, this market is going through big changes because of new technologies, concerns about the environment, and what customers want.
 Despite problems like broken supply chains, changing fuel costs, and conflicts between countries, the aircraft market has stayed strong.
 The International Air Transport Association (IATA) says that air travel is bouncing back well in 2023, with passenger numbers reaching 85% of what they were before the pandemic, showing that the industry is growing again.

 Commercial aviation is the biggest part of the market, as more people are flying, especially in growing countries like India and China.
 Airbus predicts in its Global Market Forecast 2023-2042 that over 39,000 new airplanes will be needed in the next 20 years to keep up with demand.
-At the same time, the military aircraft demand and business is also growing because countries are spending more on defense, according to a report by the Stockholm International Peace Research Institute (SIPRI).
+At the same time, the military aircraft and business are also growing because countries are spending more on defense, according to a report by the Stockholm International Peace Research Institute (SIPRI).
 Another important change is the focus on making aviation greener.
 Companies like Rolls-Royce are working hard to develop cleaner technologies, such as electric and hybrid planes, with the goal of cutting carbon emissions to zero by 2050.
 All these trends show how important the aircraft market is for connecting the world, boosting economies, and protecting the environment.

 Urban air mobility (UAM) is becoming a game-changer for the aircraft market.
 UAM uses special electric aircraft called eVTOLs, which can take off and land vertically, to carry people short distances in cities.
 These aircraft aim to solve problems like traffic jams and pollution.
 Companies like Joby Aviation and Lilium are leading the way, with over 200 eVTOL projects being developed worldwide, according to the Vertical Flight Society.
 The FAA is working on rules to safely add these aircraft to city skies.
 This new technology creates exciting opportunities for manufacturers while reducing the need for cars and buses.
-With more people moving to cities expected to be 68% of the world’s population by 2050, as per the United Nations UAM offers a big chance for the aircraft industry to grow into new markets.
+With more people moving to cities, expected to be 68% of the world’s population by 2050, as per the United Nations,s UAM offers a big chance for the aircraft industry to grow into new markets.

 Higher defense spending due to tensions between countries is driving growth in the aircraft market.
 Many nations are upgrading their military planes to improve security.
 According to SIPRI, global military spending hit $2.2 trillion in 2022, with a lot of money going toward buying advanced aircraft.
 In the U.S., the 2023 defense budget includes $47 billion just for aircraft, including advanced jets like the F-35.
 India also plans to spend $12 billion on fighter jets and helicopters over the next five years, as stated by its Ministry of Defence.
 These investments are increasing demand for military planes, benefiting companies like Lockheed Martin and Dassault Aviation.